decent-chat/decent/docs/api.md

   * `messageID`: (via data; string) the ID of the message to be pinned.
 The message has to exist.
 - [Authentication](#authentication): always required. **The user must be an admin.**

 Adds a message to its channel's pinned messages list.
-Returns `{success: true}` if succesful.
+Returns `{success: true}` if successful.

 ### POST `/api/add-message-reaction`